api-platform/docs/core/filters.md

 You can now enable this filter using URLs like `http://example.com/offers?regexp_email=^[FOO]`.
 This new filter will also appear in Swagger and Hydra documentations.

+### Creating Custom Doctrine MongoDB ODM Filters

+Doctrine MongoDB ODM filters have access to the context created from the HTTP request and to the [aggregation builder](https://www.doctrine-project.org/projects/doctrine-mongodb-odm/en/latest/reference/aggregation-builder.html) instance used to retrieve data from the database and to execute [complex operations on data](https://docs.mongodb.com/manual/aggregation/).
+They are only applied to collections.
+If you want to deal with the aggregation pipeline generated to retrieve items, [extensions](extensions.md) are the way to go.

+A Doctrine MongoDB ODM filter is basically a class implementing the `ApiPlatform\Core\Bridge\Doctrine\MongoDbOdm\Filter\FilterInterface`.
+API Platform includes a convenient abstract class implementing this interface and providing utility methods: `ApiPlatform\Core\Bridge\Doctrine\MongoDbOdm\Filter\AbstractFilter`.

 ### Creating Custom Elasticsearch Filters

 Elasticsearch filters have access to the context created from the HTTP request and to the Elasticsearch query clause.